chiarastef/chiarastef/README.md

 <h2>Hey there, I'm Chiara! 🌸</h2>

-<p>I'm currently doing an internship as a front end developer, working with HTML, CSS, JavaScript, TypeScript and React.</p>
+<p>I'm currently working as a web developer, using HTML, CSS, JavaScript, TypeScript, React and C#.</p>

-<p>I started learning front end development in 2021 during my last year of university.
-Since then, I took some online courses, I watched many YouTube tutorials and I practiced as much as I could.
+<p>I started learning front-end development in 2021 during my last year of university.
+Since then, I have taken online courses, watched many YouTube tutorials and practised as much as possible.
 In 2022, I started the Front End Development master's program offered by the online training school <a href="https://www.start2impact.it/">start2impact University</a>.
-I finished the course at the beginning of 2023 and now I'm continuing to learn and practice.
-At the moment, I'm focusing on front end technologies, but I hope to further explore some back end languages as well.</p>
+I finished the course at the beginning of 2023 and am now continuing to learn and practice.
+At the moment, I'm focusing on front-end technologies, but I hope to further explore some back end languages as well.</p>

 <h3>Languages and Tools:</h3>
 <div>